BaderHalimi/eng-final-project2/data/sast_result_analytics.md

 # SAST Evaluation Against Ground Truth Vulnerabilities

-This document presents the **final and authoritative Ground Truth** for the MyStore application (30 intentionally introduced vulnerabilities), and describes a **scientifically defensible evaluation** of Static Application Security Testing (SAST) results using **Precision, Recall, and F1-score**.
+This document presents the **final and authoritative Ground Truth** for the vulnerable application (30 intentionally introduced vulnerabilities), and describes a **scientifically defensible evaluation** of Static Application Security Testing (SAST) results using **Precision, Recall, and F1-score**.

 The analysis is structured step by step to ensure clarity, reproducibility, and academic rigor.